hashicorp/design-system/wiki/Website-Doc-styling-and-components.md

 - https://github.com/hashicorp/design-system/tree/main/website/app/components/doc/page
 - https://github.com/hashicorp/design-system/tree/main/website/app/styles/pages

-If you want to see these elements in action, have a look at the website itself https://hds-website-hashicorp.vercel.app/, inspect the pages using the Developer Tools in your browser, check how the CSS grids are used for laying out thes components, try out their responsiveness at different viewports, etc.
+If you want to see these elements in action, have a look at the website itself https://hds-website-hashicorp.vercel.app/, inspect the pages using the Developer Tools in your browser, check how the CSS grids are used for laying out the components, try out their responsiveness at different viewports, etc.

 ### Documentation components